 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Nampa amount to $1,240.

-Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the rate your utility charges per kilowatt of power, their rated capacity, and the average sunlight in your area.
+Your payback period is the time to achieve an ROI on your solar panels.
+It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
 Nampa has extremely high daily sunlight levels, so you could recoup your investment in as little as 14.3 years per 5 kW of rated capacity.

-The answer will depend on your specific needs and goals.
-Generally speaking, monocrystalline solar panels are the most efficient for Nampa homes.
-However, if lowering cost is your top priority, then you could thin-film or polycrystalline solar panels.
-When you're choosing a contractor, make sure to ask about the different types of solar panels an installer offers and the benefits and drawbacks of each.
+The best type of residential solar panel will depend on your specific needs and goals.
+Generally, monocrystalline solar panels are the most efficient for houses in Nampa.
+However, if you're looking at a more frugal option, then you may want to consider polycrystalline or thin-film solar panels.
+When you're gathering estimates, make sure to ask about the brand names and models of solar panels a contractor offers and the benefits and drawbacks of each.